-SCE Dynamic Rate Pilot Demonstration
+SCE Dynamic Rate Demonstration

 CPUC Decision D.21-12-015 (issued December 6, 2021)

-SCE is encouraged to enroll residential, commercial, and industrial customers in this exciting demonstration.
-SCE will work through reputable Automation Service Providers (ASPs) with existing relationships with these customer types and previously installed automation software or hardware at these customers’ dwellings to streamline customers’ involvement.
+SCE is encouraged to enroll residential, commercial, and industrial customers in this exciting CalFUSE demonstration.
+SCE will work through Automation Service Providers (ASPs) with existing relationships with these customer types and previously installed automation software or hardware at these customers’ dwellings to streamline customers’ involvement.

 Upon entering the demonstration, each customer will be provided a tailored subscription for their monthly electricity use; based on an analysis of their historical usage.
-Then, throughout the pilot, via their ASP, the customer will receive highly-dynamic energy rates; that reflect grid conditions and be able to make either buy or sell transaction leveraging this subscription to better meet their operational needs against the needs of the local grid conditions.
+Then, throughout the pilot, via their ASP, the customer will receive highly-dynamic energy rates; that reflect grid conditions and they will be able to make either buy or sell transactions leveraging this subscription to better meet their operational needs against the needs of the local grid conditions.

-(2022-2024), starting no later than May 1, 2022, and may be permanently extended after the initial period pending approval by the CPUC.
+The pilot is authorized for three years (2022-2024), starting no later than May 1, 2022, and may be permanently extended after the initial period pending approval by the CPUC.

 Billing and Incentive Payment